King's Scout

-A King's Scout is a Scout who has attained the King's Scout Award.
-The King's Scout Award is the highest youth award achievable in the Scouting movement in the Commonwealth realms, including the United Kingdom, Canada (Queen's Venturer Award), Australia, and New Zealand (Queen's Scout Kauri Award), where Scouts operate under the patronage of King Charles III.
+A King's Scout (also known as Queen's Scout during the reign of Elizabeth II) is a Scout who has attained the King's Scout Award.
+The King's Scout Award is the highest youth award achievable in the Scouting movement in the Commonwealth realms, including the United Kingdom, Canada (King's Venturer Award), Australia, and New Zealand (King's Scout Kauri Award), where Scouts operate under the patronage of King Charles III.
 Whether the award recipient is a Queen's or King's Scout depends on who is the current monarch of the Commonwealth realms.

 Initially the award required demonstrated proficiency in standardised Scoutcraft and skills useful for service to others and the nation.
 The current requirements are different in each country and now focus on personal development and typically involve achieving challenges from several areas such as community involvement, adventurous activities, personal growth and leadership development.
+King's Scouts are entitled to attend one King's Scout Parade held at Windsor Castle each year held on the Sunday closest to St George's Day; this is the only time when Scouts officially march.

 History

 In November 1909, King Edward VII approved Robert Baden-Powell's request that boys who passed special tests for efficiency be ranked as "King's Scouts".
-A badge with a crown signified the award as a 'King's Scout', on the left sleeve.
+A badge with a crown signified the award as a "King's Scout", on the left sleeve.
 The First Class Scout had to pass the Guide's badge, and any three of: Ambulance, Bugler, Cyclist, Marksman, Seaman, and Signaller.

-From 1911, it was proposed that one troop from each of the countries of the United Kingdom, Canada, Australia, New Zealand, and South Africa would be awarded a Challenge Standard of the name of 'King's troop', where the troop had no less than 24 boys, and each King's Scout must have been a member of the troop for at least six months.
+From 1911, it was proposed that one troop from each of the countries of the United Kingdom, Canada, Australia, New Zealand, and South Africa would be awarded a Challenge Standard of the name of "King's troop", where the troop had no less than 24 boys, and each King's Scout must have been a member of the troop for at least six months.

-From the early 1919s to at least the mid-1920s, there briefly existed a "King's Sea Scout" badge for the Sea Scout branch alongside the King's Scout award.
+From early-1919 to at least the mid-1920s, there briefly existed a "King's Sea Scout" badge for the Sea Scout branch alongside the King's Scout Award.
 Badges for both could be earned by a Sea Scout.
 After the formal establishment of the Senior Scout section in 1946, only Senior Scouts (or Boy Scouts over 15 years of age) could become King's Scouts.
+Under the reign of Elizabeth II the uniform award emblem normally consisted of a stylised St Edward's Crown.
 The award was renamed from King's Scout to Queen's Scout by April 1952, with the succession and approval of Queen Elizabeth II.
 Since 1947, individuals who achieve the King's Scout or Queen's Scout award receive a certificate with a facsimile signature of the monarch at that time.
 The certificate for a King's Scout, headed by a stylised Royal coat of arms of the monarch, stated: